Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest data for postcode level ATO incomes in financial year 2023 shows that Garfield's median income is $48,893 and average income is $71,527.
-This compares to Greater Melbourne's median income of $57,688 and average income of $75,164.
-Using a Wage Price Index growth rate of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $52,927 (median) and $77,428 (average).
-Census data indicates that household, family, and personal incomes in Garfield rank modestly, between the 37th and 46th percentiles.
-Income distribution shows that 36.4% of locals (884 people) earn between $1,500 - 2,999, similar to Melbourne's 32.8%.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that the median income in Garfield is $48,893 and the average income is $71,527.
+This contrasts with Greater Melbourne's figures of a median income of $57,688 and an average income of $75,164.
+Based on Wage Price Index growth of 8.25% from July 2023 to September 2025, current estimates would be approximately $52,927 (median) and $77,428 (average).
+Census data shows that household, family and personal incomes in Garfield rank modestly, between the 37th and 46th percentiles.
+Income distribution reveals that 36.4% of locals fall into the $1,500 - $2,999 category, similar to metropolitan Melbourne's 32.8%.
 After housing costs, 85.0% of income remains for other expenses.
 Garfield's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income